MTG/essentia/doc/sphinxdoc/machine_learning.rst

 * TensorFlow models
 * Gaia's SVM classifiers

-We provide various pre-trained models of both types for various music analysis and classification tasks (see `downloads page <download.html>`_).
+We provide various pre-trained models of both types for various music analysis and classification tasks.